asimihsan/copier_rust_template/README.md

 # Copier Rust Template

-This template creates a Rust project with a command-line tool, a core library, a WebAssembly module, and a TypeScript web app.
+This template creates a Rust project with a command-line tool and a core library.
+Optionally, it can include WebAssembly with a TypeScript web app, and Python language bindings.
 It uses Copier to fill in the templates based on your input.

 ## Requirements